microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. After signing in, select your GitHub:
     - Organization
-    - Repository (this will be the `MicrosoftCloud` repository you forked)
+    - Repository (this will be the `MicrosoftCloud` repository you forked earlier in this tutorial)
     - Branch (select `main`)

 1. In the `Build Details` section perform the following tasks: